On quaternionic ordinary families of modular forms and $p$-adic $L$-functions: -divisible groups of Shimura curves

-(2) We know that $[Tx,y]_m=[x,Ty]_m$ on the modular jacobian (\cite[Lemma 4.1]{Til}), so taking $D$-new quotients we see that the same formula holds for $\Ta_p(J_m)$ and this implies that the perfect pairing on $\Ta_p(J_m)$ induces a perfect pairing on $e^\ord\Ta_p(J_m)$. \end{proof}
+(2) We know that $[Tx,y]_m=[x,Ty]_m$ on the modular jacobian for any Hecke operator $T$ (\cite[Lemma 4.1]{Til}), so taking $D$-new quotients we see that the same formula holds for $\Ta_p(J_m)$ and this implies that the pairing on $\Ta_p(J_m)$ (which is perfect by \emph{loc. cit.}) induces a perfect pairing on $e^\ord\Ta_p(J_m)$. \end{proof}

 Let $Q_m$ be defined by the exactness of the following sequence: